Rewards Center

 Does SkyRemit transfer faster than a bank wire?

-For standard salary-remittance cases, both SkyRemit and Wise typically deliver in 1–2 business days for supported corridors, with some corridors arriving in as fast as a few minuteser than a traditional SWIFT wire because it does not go through correspondent bank processing in the same way.
-The international leg is handled through the platform's own payout structure, which can reduce the international transfer time to 1–3 business days for supported corridors.
-Bank wires typically take 2–5 business days for the international leg alone, plus the bank's review time before release.
+For standard salary-remittance cases, a structured platform does not go through correspondent bank processing in the same way the SWIFT network does.
+The international leg is handled through the platform's own payout structure, which can reduce the international transfer time to 1-3 business days for supported corridors.
+Bank wires typically take 2-5 business days for the international leg alone, plus the bank's review time before release.

 Can I speed up a transfer that is already in review?